 Connect wireless devices

-To connect wireless devices such as smartphones, tablets and games consoles you’ll need the Wi-Fi SSID (the network name) and password.
+To connect wireless devices such as smartphones, tablets and game consoles, you’ll need the Wi-Fi SSID (the network name) and password.

 Securing your Wi-Fi network

-For further help read our guide to securing home and business broadband routers.
+For further help, read our guide to securing home and business broadband routers.